What was early Christianity like?

 Answer: Christianity began roughly 2,000 years ago, shortly after the death, resurrection, and ascension of Christ.
 Acts 11:26b says, “It was at Antioch that the believers were first called Christians.”
 “Christians” means “Christ’s people.”
 Early Christianity consisted of a group of loosely connected local bodies of believers who gathered together on a regular basis, usually in each other’s homes to fellowship and worship together (Acts 16:15; 18:7; 21:8; Romans 16:5; Colossians 4:15).
 These churches generally had the organization of pastors, elders, and deacons within each individual congregation.

-Because the early church was not focused on the maintenance of a church building, endless programs, and technology, they were able to concentrate on the study of God’s Word, service and dedication to one another, hospitality, benevolence, and missions (Romans 1:8; 15:19; 1 Thessalonians 1:7-8; Acts 13:1-26:32).
-While programs and technology can make some of these things easier, the early church had a pure, simplistic approach.
+Because early Christianity was not focused on the maintenance of a church building, endless programs, and technology, the people were able to concentrate on the study of God’s Word, service and dedication to one another, hospitality, benevolence, and missions (Romans 1:8; 15:19; 1 Thessalonians 1:7-8; Acts 13:1-26:32).
+While programs and technology can make some of these things easier, the early Christians had a pure, simplistic approach.
 Compared to the structured organization of the church today, the early church looked more like the informal settings of one of our Bible studies or small groups.